 We also may get in touch to request further information as a result of issues raised during public notification and the assessment process.
 Once the further information is received, the assessment and determination of your application can continue.

 It's important that you respond to any request and advise of any delay or difficulty in responding to the issues raised.
 If we don't receive a response, it may lead to an unfavourable decision.

-Our City Development are available to discuss your proposed development and provide advice in relation to our planning controls.
-You'll need to book a meeting at least 24 hours in advance, providing the following information:
+Our City Development team are available to meet at our Kiewa Street offices to discuss your proposed development and provide advice in relation to our planning controls.
+Prior to arranging a meeting, we'll need to know:

 We're not able to assess a Development Application prior to lodgement and can't guarantee approval prior to formal assessment of your application.
 Pre-lodgement meetings can bring to light issues that may need to be addressed prior to submission.
-For this reason you should bring a sketch or plan of your proposal and as much detail as possible to help focus the discussion.
+For this reason we ask for a sketch or concept plan of your proposal and as much detail as possible to help focus the discussion.